chartak/supply-system/README.md

 📌 Project Goal

-Build a secure, scalable, and user-friendly platform for direct interaction between suppliers and clients.
+Build a secure, scalable, and user-friendly platform for direct interaction between suppliers and clients for internal use.

 ## 📌 Project Status
 ✔ Completed